TeunK/Java-TicketMap/README.md

 - **How would you change your program if you were working with a much larger world size?**

 This would not change anything to the program, as only the events are stored with a specific location when they exist.
-Having a larger world size would only change the potential locations of these Events.
+Having a larger world size (larger grid initialized in main method) would only change the potential locations of these Events.
 In [NearestEvents](#nearestevents) I mention 2 options to solve the find-nearest-events method, and I chose the one mentioned in Example 1 for this reason.